 Starting a new treatment plan for a bulging disc is a hopeful step, but it’s natural to wonder, “Is this actually working?”
 Healing isn’t an overnight event; it’s a gradual process that requires patience and paying close attention to your body.
 Tracking your progress is one of the most important things you can do for your recovery because it helps you and your doctor understand what’s effective and what might need a second look.
 Think of it as a roadmap: you need to know where you are to figure out the best way forward.
 While everyone’s recovery timeline is unique, there are common signs that show you’re on the right path.
 It’s also just as important to recognize when your progress has stalled so you can explore other options and keep moving toward relief.
 Open communication with your healthcare provider is essential throughout this journey.
 By keeping them informed about your improvements and any persistent symptoms, you can work together to fine-tune your plan.
 This section will walk you through what to look for and when to speak up, so you can feel confident and in control of your healing process.
 We’ll cover the positive milestones to celebrate and the signals that suggest it’s time for a different approach.

-Signs Your Body is Healing
+Key Signs Your Bulging Disc Is Healing

 You can expect to notice positive changes within a few weeks to a few months of starting a non-surgical treatment plan.
 Many people report feeling significantly better within about six weeks.
 The first sign is often a decrease in pain, whether it’s less intense, less frequent, or centralized to your back instead of radiating down your leg.
 You might also find you can move more freely, stand for longer, or get back to gentle activities you had to stop.
 Another great indicator is relying less on pain medication.
 Keep a simple journal to note these small wins.
 Seeing how far you’ve come can be incredibly motivating, much like the success stories shared by others on their own healing journeys.